 An easy, secure way to ask friends and family for electronic gift contributions.
 The service is included when you open your account and is free of charge.

 What 529s can be used for1

 - Tuition

+- Room and

-- Required equipment, like laptops and tablets
+- Required equipment,

-- Room and board
+- board Books

-- Student loan

-- BooksSupplies
+- Supplies

-- repayments (up to \$10,000 lifetime per beneficiary)

 - Fees

+- like laptops and tablets Student loan

+- repayments (up to \$10,000 lifetime per

+- beneficiary)

 Where 529s can be used1